jazhang1999/SysPerfAnalysis/README.md

 * Record the data (write into either a .json or .csv file)
 * Perform data analysis of system performance (Visual representation, another python package)

-Each one of these steps is a lot, but these are the main things to accomplish in order to make this process work
+Each one of these steps is a lot, but these are the main things to accomplish in order to make this process work.
+This will, as of now, also be done on a Windows 10 computer using the Ubuntu 18.04 virtual machine

 # Update (7/14/2019)
 Obtaining the data is for the most part complete, with a couple of quality of life changes to come
 * Hardware statistics - taken in as raw .json files in consistent intervals over a set amount of time
 * Top running processes - taken in as raw .txt files during the same time as the hardware statistics

-Process:
+* For more information on the process, please read comments within getData.py

-* The user will run the program getData.py
+Notes
-* There should also be a preexisting directory called dataFiles, where all the output dumps to
+* I originally began this process of collection with psutil, a python library used for retrieving hardware data from the computer.
+This was eventually abandoned due to the fact that many of the modules I wanted to use were unavailable for my computer (limited linux and no Windows support being one of the bigger reasons why this was scrapped)
-* A .json file and .txt file (see above for more details) will be set into the dataFiles directory each interval in a given amount of time
+* To obtain data about hardware (CPU usage, GPU temperature, RAM usage, etc.) I instead used a program called Open Hardware Monitor, which can be set up to project all my computer data to its own web server.
+From the web server, it is possible to extract an extension of all that data in a .json form.
+Due to its flexibility, I decided to make this the main way to obtain data about hardware on my computer
-* Once the program ends, dataFiles should contain all the data that is needed to process for that sampling period
+* To get top processes running (measured by CPU usage), I first wrote a PowerShell script, then after unlocking certain privileges (which I will include at the bottom), I wrote for the same PowerShell command to be run from a python program in a linux setting.